WELCOME TO BONDS, LOANS & ESG CAPITAL MARKETS AFRICA 2023

 11:45

-Structure, liquidity, and greenwashing: How to sustainably tap into SDG-linked bonds
+Structure, liquidity, and greenwashing: How to sustainably tap into ESG bonds

-SDG-linked instruments from a corporate’s perspective: How should a corporate think about ESG linked financings in comparison to traditional funding options?
+• Sustainable financing from a corporate’s perspective: How should a corporate think about sustainable financings in comparison to traditional funding options?

-Paving the way with social bonds and gender bonds: What can be taken from first-of-a-kind social and gender bonds and applied to ESG and SDG bonds issued in other sectors and industries?
+• Paving the way with social bonds: What can be taken from first-of-a-kind social bonds and applied to ESG and SDG bonds issued in other sectors and industries?

 Speakers